nextgis/docs_ngweb/source/admin_interface.rst

    Deleting resource from the group

 A pop-up window for confirmation will appear.
-Click "Delete" to confirm.
+Click **Delete** to confirm.

 .. figure:: _static/ngw_delete_from_group_confirmation_en.png
    :name: ngw_delete_resource_from_group_pic